patricklafrance/wmfnext-shell/README.md

 const runtime = new ShellRuntime({
     loggers: [
         new ConsoleLogger(),
-        // Added the new CustomLogger.
+        // Add the newly created CustomLogger.
         new CustomLogger()
     ],
     services: {